How Drax Power Station supports UK energy security

 Drax Power Station:

-It has a capacity of 2.6GW capable of generating enough renewable electricity a year to power the equivalent of over eight million homes
+It has a capacity of 2.6GW capable of generating enough renewable electricity a year to power the equivalent of five million homes

 Cruachan pumped storage hydro: